LokeshGoswami58/Machine-Learning-wih-Logistic-Regression/README.md

-# Machine-Learning-wih-Logistic-Regression
+# Machine-Learning-with-Logistic-Regression
-ML with Logistic Regression
+ Using Logistic Regression to predict whether an internet user clicked an ad or not.